Buy Breakdown Cover

 5. If there was any damage to the third-party vehicle

-6. Whether, or not, they noticed any note left behind by the third-party admitting to the damage, because it might have blown away
+6. Whether, or not, they noticed any note left behind by the third party admitting to the damage, because it might have blown away

 7. Any photographs, or videos - but keep these to yourself and do not post them online, because it could prejudice any investigation.

 Witnesses tend to be sympathetic and are willing to provide their contact details but do not presume that they are obligated.
-To be genuine, witnesses must be independent - they must not have any connections to you, or be involved in the incident.
+To be genuine, witnesses must be independent - they must not have any connection to you, or be involved in the incident.

 Before leaving, check for the presence and location of any CCTV cameras and, if possible, establish who is responsible for it.
 You may find this information at the entrance of car parks, for instance.
 Some remote car park operatives are prepared to look for footage that can be used as evidence for the insurance company later.
 Yet, do not presume that you are entitled to this information.

 You can do so by dialling '101'.
 As this is not an emergency, dialling '999' is inappropriate.
 Failing that, you can report the incident at a nearby police station.
-Alternatively, you can fill out the Single Online Home reporting service, such as here: https://www.police.uk/pu/contact-us/a-road-traffic-incident/
+Alternatively, you can fill out the Single Online Home reporting service, such as here: https://www.police.uk/pu/contact-us/a-road-traffic-incident/ Again, all of this must be done within 24 hours.
+According to the Metropolitan police, it is unlikely that you will be contacted again, unless more information is required, or you are requested to attend court.
+You will be issued with a police reference for insurance purposes.

-Yes, you should contact your insurance company as soon as possible, within 24 hours preferably.
+Contact your insurance company as soon as possible, within 24 hours preferably.
 You might not wish to do this, in case it will raise your premium.
 This is very unlikely to be the case, unless you make an insurance claim.
 Therefore, you may wish to inform your broker about the non-fault collision but say you do not wish to make a claim, as yet.

 How can I contact the third party?